FrancescaPeru/project-site/report.md

 All of the Large Language Models responded correctly, providing the titles of paintings actually contained in the church.
 However, none of them provided an exhaustive list:
 * Mistral was more general by grouping frescos from different authors
-* Gemini and ChatGpt listed only the works they considered most important.
+* Gemini and ChatGpt listed only the works they considered most important

 ### Step 4